 - The Graphs tab for Alerts, where they are displayed contextually with metric alerts to help speed troubleshooting.

-The Logs page enables you to see raw logs and log anomalies across your entire environment as well search and filter for specific logs.
+On the Logs page you can see raw logs and log anomalies across your entire environment, and search and filter for specific logs.